Filter Bank Multicarrier in Massive MIMO: Analysis and Channel Equalization: Massive MIMO FBMC: Asymptotic Analysis

 Before we continue, we recall the following result from probability theory, paving the way for our upcoming derivations.
 Let $\ba = [a_1,\dots,a_n]^{\rm T}$ and $\bb = [b_1,\dots,b_n]^{\rm T}$ be two random vectors each containing i.i.d. elements.
 Moreover, assume that the $i^{\rm th}$ elements of $\ba$ and $\bb$ are correlated according to $\mathbb{E}\big\{ a_i^* b_i \big\} = C_{ab}$, $i = 1,\dots,n$.
 Consequently, according to the law of large numbers, the sample mean $\frac{1}{n} \ba^{\rm H} \bb = \frac{1}{n} \sum_{i=1}^n a_i^* b_i$ converges almost surely to the distribution mean $C_{ab}$ as $n$ tends to infinity.

 In the asymptotic regime, i.e., as $N$ tends to infinity, the elements of $\bG_{mm',nn'} = \BW_m^{\rm H} \bH_{mm',nn'}$ can be calculated using the law of large numbers.
-In particular, as $N$ grows large, the element $(k,k')$ of $\bG_{mm',nn'}$ converges almost surely to \be G_{mm',nn'}^{k,k'} \rightarrow \mathbb{E} \Big\{ \left( H_{m}^{i,k} \right)^* H_{mm',nn'}^{i, k'} \Big\} . \ee To calculate the right hand side of (\ref{eqn:G_asymp}), we use (\ref{eqn:mimo_equiv_chan}) to find the equivalent channel impulse response between the transmitted data symbols and the received ones after combining the signals across different BS antennas.
-To this end, after combining and as $N$ grows large, the equivalent channel impulse response between the transmitted symbols at subcarrier $m'$ of terminal $k'$ and the received ones at subcarrier $m$ of terminal $k$ tends to\footnote{Note that in (\ref{eqn:G_asymp}) and (\ref{eqn:asym_equiv_chan}), we have used the letters $G$ and $g$, respectively, to denote the equivalent channel coefficients \emph{after combining}.
-On the other hand, letters $H$ and $h$ have been used in (\ref{eqn:mimo_equiv_chan}), to refer to the respective channel coefficients \emph{before combining}.}
+In particular, as $N$ grows large, the element $(k,k')$ of $\bG_{mm',nn'}$ converges almost surely to \be G_{mm',nn'}^{k,k'} \rightarrow \mathbb{E} \Big\{ \left( H_{m}^{i,k} \right)^* H_{mm',nn'}^{i, k'} \Big\} . \ee To calculate the right hand side of (\ref{eqn:G_asymp}), we first find the equivalent time-domain channel impulse response \emph{after} multi-antenna combining.
+In particular, let $g_{mm'}^{k,k'}[n]$ denote the equivalent channel impulse response between the transmitted symbols at subcarrier $m'$ of terminal $k'$ and the received ones at subcarrier $m$ of BS output corresponding to terminal $k$ after combining\footnote{Note that we have used the letters $g$ and $G$, respectively, to denote the equivalent time and frequency channel coefficients \emph{after combining}.
+On the other hand, letters $h$ and $H$ have been used in (\ref{eqn:mimo_equiv_chan}), to refer to the respective channel coefficients \emph{before combining}.}.
+Following (\ref{eqn:mimo_equiv_chan}), we have